 5. Change your narrative

-Make sure you don’t unconsciously only focus on the negative, says Vanessa Van Edwards, trainer of Mindvalley’s Magnetic Charisma Quest.
+Make sure you don’t unconsciously only focus on the negative, says Vanessa Van Edwards, the trainer of Mindvalley’s Magnetic Charisma Quest.
 That’s a huge part of nurturing your charisma and ensuring future positive experiences with other people.

 Watching how you express yourself, especially with new people, may be key to presenting yourself as the most likable version of who you are.